Albi-back/silua/README.md

 in main.cpp:

-ufocounter variable, counts how many ufos are still on the screen, sets the start value in lua and is manipulated through C++ DO NOT CHAGE
+ufocounter variable, counts how many ufos are still on the screen, sets the start value in lua and is manipulated through C++ DO NOT CHANGE

 playerlaser variable, is the file adress of the player laser sprite for when the player shoots, this makes the file easily adjustable without changing the source code